 This policy limit means the restriction is attached to the iDevice itself.
 So you (nor anyone else) can never create another iCloud account on that particular iPhone or iDevice.

 It’s an Apple hard rule, so there’s no way around this set limit.
-If you already created all of your three iCloud accounts, you can’t create another iCloud account using that particular device.
+If you or someone else already created all three iCloud accounts, you can’t create another iCloud account using that particular device.

 - How to sign up for iCloud